 What are the student job opportunities?

-Student job opportunities may be available at the Silicon Valley campus after the Spring 2017 semester.
+Student job opportunities at the Silicon Valley campus are mainly teaching assistants and student ambassadors.

 What is the cost of tuition?